-Risk analysis: ADD/CD Risks
+Risk analysis: ADD/CVD Risks

 - retrospective revenue not secured once measure is made definitive.